 Organizing tabs into sections

+As your portal grows, keeping the sidebar organized becomes important.
+You can group related projects into collapsible sections, remove projects that are no longer needed, and add new ones — all to make sure your users always find what they need quickly.
 For example, say you have a compliance team portal.
 You might remove an outdated project, create a section called “Controls-related assistants” for your compliance agents, and keep a standalone project like “Pricing Calculator” at the top level since it does not belong to a specific group.
 Sections collapse and expand, so users can focus on what is relevant and hide the rest.

 Pinned interfaces